 - Check for current weather conditions.
 Visit The Weather Channel.

 - Find road conditions and alerts.
-Visit California Department of Transportation.
+Visit the California Department of Transportation.

 - Learn about river and lake levels.
-Visit California Department of Water Resources.
+Visit the California Department of Water Resources.

 - Check lake levels and learn more about Lake Almanor and Bucks Lake.
-Visit Lake Levels.
+Visit California Lake Levels.

 - Get more information on Bass Lake.
-Visit US Department of Agriculture Forest Service – Region 5 - Home.
+Visit the U.S. Department of Agriculture Forest Service – Region 5 - Home.

 Except for group campgrounds, all campgrounds have sites designated for first come first serve use.

 The PG&E camping season is generally Memorial Day through Labor Day.
-The 2017 season may start later than previous seasons due to unpredictable conditions.
 Campgrounds may open sooner and close later for first come first serve.

 Help us preserve recreational facilities